 DOs and DON'Ts

 • Leave a tip.
 If the service was good, feel free to tip generously as the staff often get very little pay.

 • Don’t expect usual operation hours.
 Depending on whether it is a Jewish, Muslim or Christian business or area, it is always closed on Friday, Saturday or Sunday.

 Initially, Tel Aviv was only an offshoot of the adjacent city of Yafo, in which Peter and Saint Simon are said to have preached; many preserved monuments still testify to these beginnings.
 Over time, Tel Aviv grew and expanded.
 It has developed into imposing architectural diversity, which is still evident today in the cityscape.
 Tel Aviv is famous for its "White City" district built in the unique Bauhaus style.
 In this historic environment, however, modern life has not been neglected.
 Today, Tel Aviv boasts a cultural and celebrity metropolis and attracts countless visitors with its entertainment night after night.

-Qumran Qumran on the northwestern shore of the Dead Sea is worth a visit for a variety of reasons.
+Qumran on the northwestern shore of the Dead Sea is worth a visit for a variety of reasons.
 First off, it is the site where the world's oldest biblical writings were found in 1947.
 This makes the place of great interest to Jews and Christians.
 The remains of a settlement uncovered during archeological searches into biblical history are impressive for all with old water-supply systems as well as pottery, baths and living spaces still visible today.
 Exploring the more than 2000 year old ruins, you’ll find your breath taken away by the power of history.